Connecting people to the transforming grace & healing of Jesus Christ

 Grief Share and Divorce Care Surviving the Holidays are two seminars that will help you discover how to deal with emotions, what to do about traditions, helpful tips for surviving social and family events and how to find hope for the future.
 These programs are tailored to the needs of participants as the holidays approach.

-Both programs will be offered next in person in November of 2022.
+Both programs were held in early November 2022 and will be offered next in November 5, 2023.

 Here’s what happens at a Surviving the Holidays seminar